Tye-tee/Deloitte__Client_Telemetry_Analysis/README.md

 ## Objectives
 - Identify trends in Down Time per Factory using telemetry data
-- Segment key performance indicators by business type
+- Segment Down Time by Device Type for factories around the world
 - Create a clear, interactive Tableau dashboard to present findings

 ## Skills Demonstrated